davep/tinboard/README.md

   - [ ] The show/hide state of the details pane.
   - [ ] The main filter?
   - [ ] The selected tag(s)?
+- [ ] All sorts of error handling
+  - [ ] Bad token given to Pinboard.
+  - [ ] IO errors around the local cache of bookmarks.

 [//]: # (README.md ends here)